EGTortuero/viga/README.md

 <tr><td>--threads INT</td><td>Number of threads/CPUs.
 By default, the program will use 1 CPU.</td></tr>
 <tr><td>--gff</td><td>Printing the output as a General Feature Format (GFF) version 3.
 It is a flat table file with contains 9 columns of data (see http://www.ensembl.org/info/website/upload/gff3.html for more information).
 By default, the program will not print the GFF3 file (--gff False).</td></tr>
 <tr><td>--blastevalue FLOAT</td><td>BLAST e-value threshold.
 By default, the threshold will be 1e-05.</td></tr>

+<tr><td>--fast</td><td>Running the program without using PHMMER to predict protein function.
+In this case, the program will be as fast as Prokka (Seemann 2014) but the annotations will not be accurate.
+By default, this program had this flag disabled.</td></tr>
+<tr><td>--hmmdb HMMDB</td><td>PHMMER Database that will be used for the protein function prediction according to Hidden Markov Models.
+In this case, HMMDB must be in FASTA format (e.g. UniProt).
+This parameter is mandatory if the "--fast" option is disabled. "</td></tr>
 <tr><td>--hmmerevalue FLOAT</td><td>PHMMER e-value threshold.
 By default, the threshold is 1e-03.</td></tr>
 <tr><td>--typedata BCT|CON|VRL|PHG</td><td>GenBank Division: One of the following codes:
 <table>